 Under German law the landlord has to bear all costs for repair and interior decoration works since they are obliged to maintain the premises in such condition as agreed in the lease.
-In most cases the landlord generally remains responsible for structural and major repairs.
+In most cases, the landlord generally remains responsible for structural and major repairs.
 The tenant usually carries out internal repairs and maintenance as well as repairs for interior decoration.

 Germany has strong consumer protection laws and they apply to standard forms and general conditions.
-Under case law almost every lease is regarded, wholly or partially, as comprising of general conditions and are thus subject to the consumer protection laws which results in a lease not containing any unfair clauses.
+Under case law, almost every lease is regarded, wholly or partially, as comprising of general conditions and is thus subject to the consumer protection laws intended to insure that a lease does not contain any unfair clauses.
 These consumer protection laws apply similarly to residential and commercial tenants.